SteeltoeOSS/Samples/MusicStore/README.md

 This application makes use of the following Steeltoe components:
 * Spring Cloud Config Server Client for centralized application configuration
 * Spring Cloud Eureka Server Client for service discovery
-* Steeltoe Connectors for connecting to MySql using EF6 OR Postgres using EFCore
+* Steeltoe Connector for connecting to MySql using EFCore
-* Optionally using Steeltoe Redis Connector to connect to a Redis cache for Session storage.
+* Optionally uses Steeltoe Redis Connector to connect to a Redis cache for Session storage.
 Note: This is required if you want to scale the MusicStoreUI component to multiple instances.

-Note: The MySql and Redis connectors only support .NET 451+ and as such when using them you must target a windows runtime (e.g. win7-x64).

-The Postgres connector supports both .NET 451+ and .NET Core.

-If you plan on running any of the MusicStore components on MacOS or Linux, then you must use Postgres.

-By default, the application components are compiled to use MySql when targeting Windows and to use Postgres when targeting on MacOS/Linux.
+* Optionally uses Steeltoe Redis DataProtection provider to the cause the DataProtection KeyRing to be stored in a Redis cache.
+Note: This is also required if you want to scale the MusicStoreUI component to multiple instances.

-The default is to NOT use a Redis cache for Session storage; instead it uses a memory cache.
+The default is to NOT use a Redis cache for Session storage or DataProtection KeyRing storage.
+Details on how to enable Redis usage are provided below.

 # Getting Started